Responsible for all phases of the design and programming of building automation systems.

 Performs or assists with job estimates/takeoffs as required.

-Minimum total of 6 years’ experience as Assistant Engineer and Project Engineer I or equivalent engineering experience in building automation systems.
+Minimum total of 4 years experience as Assistant Engineer I, II or equivalent engineering experience in building automation systems.

-Intermediate knowledge of Microsoft Office applications: Word, Excel, PowerPoint, Access, Outlook
+Intermediate knowledge of Microsoft Office: Word, Excel, PowerPoint, Access.

 Excellent organizational skills with good attention to detail and the ability to prioritize tasks to meet deadlines.